Learn about many of the available medications in our database.

 What form(s) does this medication come in?

 Each mL of sterile, preserved solution contains exenatide 250 µg.
 Non-medicinal ingredients: m-cresol (2.20 mg), mannitol, glacial acetic acid, sodium acetate trihydrate, and water for injection.
 Available as prefilled pens: 1.2 mL prefilled pen (60 doses of 5 µg/dose) and 2.4 mL prefilled pen (60 doses of 10 µg/dose).

 How should I use this medication?

 The usual starting dose of this medication is 5 µg (micrograms) injected subcutaneously (under the skin) in the thigh, abdomen, or upper arm twice daily.
-Inject this medication within 60 minutes before the morning and evening meal.
-You can also inject this medication before the 2 main meals of the day as long as they are at least 6 hours apart.
+Inject this medication within 60 minutes before breakfast and dinner.
+You can also inject this medication before lunch and dinner as long as they are at least 6 hours apart.
 Do not inject this medication after a meal.

 The maximum dose is 10 µg twice daily.
 This medication is clear and colourless and should not contain particles.
 Do not use it if the solution appears cloudy or coloured.

 This medication is available as a prefilled pen for injection.
 Read the user manual for instructions on how to properly use this medication.
 If you are not sure how to use this medication, contact your doctor or pharmacist.

 If you are taking a sulfonylurea (e.g., glyburide, gliclazide), your doctor may suggest a lower dose of the sulfonylurea when you are starting this medication or are increasing the dose.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.